pavelerofeev/ontrack-github-actions-cli-setup/README.md

 Version of the [Ontrack CLI](https://github.com/nemerosa/ontrack-cli/releases) to install.
 If not specified, defaults to the latest available.

+### `only-for`

+Repository owner for which to activate the Ontrack setup.

+This is useful when the Ontrack setup can only be done for a given organisation or user.

 ### `url`

 URL of the Ontrack instance to target.
 If this input is set and the `token` one as well, this action will setup the CLI based on this information.